nmachine-io/doc-site/docs/walkthrough/getting-started.md

 ## Step 1: Create the Project

 Clone the [`kama-boilerplate`](https://github.com/nmachine-io/kama-boilerplate)
-project into your workspace and rename it to `ice-cream`:
+project into your workspace and rename it to `ice-kream`:

 ```shell script
 git clone git@github.com:nmachine-io/kama-boilerplate.git